Facebook users unite to provide rescue & relief for Harvey’s victims

 “I think it’s a phenomenal idea,” says Dr. Brian Sayger, chairman of emergency medicine at Advocate Children’s Hospital and Advocate Christ Medical Center in Oak Lawn, Ill.
 “In any kind of disaster, the number one thing is the disruption of normal communication.
 It’s hard to find loved ones.
 Are they stranded?
 Do they need help?
 Facebook’s Safety Check allows you to better communicate and it allows emergency personnel to more specifically deploy resources to the areas where they are needed.”

 Although Safety Check sounds like the missing piece of technology we desperately needed, Dr. Sayger urges to not rely on social media alone.

 “Your phone could be dead or cell towers might be down,” he says.
 “It’s important for you and your family to have a disaster plan in place ahead of time.
 Have a flashlight, stock of bottled water and a few days’ worth of your medications.
 Communicate with your family before a disaster to let them know where you plan on seeking shelter.”

 Click here to visit Facebook’s Hurricane Harvey Safety Check page.

 About the Author

-Caitlin Ruiz, health enews contributor, is a social media specialist at Advocate Health Care in Downers Grove.
+Caitlin Ruiz, health enews contributor, is a social media manager at Advocate Health Care in Downers Grove.
 She earned her BA in broadcast journalism from Columbia College Chicago.
 When she isn't Facebooking, Instagramming or Tweeting, Caitlin enjoys producing videos, watching scary movies and attending as many Chicago Blackhawks games and country concerts as she can.